 For heating, the process above is reversed.
 The outdoor condenser unit pulls in warm air from the outside air and transfers it through the refrigerant lines to the evaporator unit inside.
 The evaporator unit then disperses the warm air throughout the home or business.

 Mini split systems are becoming more and more popular because of their efficiency and their ease of installation.
-When it comes to the cost of a mini split system, including installation, the national price range is $1,500 up to $15,000, which is a large price gap.
+When it comes to the cost of a mini split system, including installation, the national price range is $1,500 up to $15,000 or more, which is a large price gap.
 But, now you know why this gap exists.
 The varying factors that affect the cost of mini split systems are many.
 These factors include the brand of the system, the size of the system, the number of zones needed, and the cost of installation.

 Now that you have an idea of the associated costs, along with an understanding of how mini splits work, you should be better equipped when it comes to purchasing your own ductless system.
 Remember, if you don’t already have an HVAC company that you trust, get at least 2 estimates from local HVAC companies prior to pulling the trigger.
 This will help you get a fair, cost-effective deal.